grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ---
-title: "Hardware-sizing for large-scale k6 tests"
+title: "Hardware requirements for large-scale k6 tests"
 excerpt: "How to run large-scale k6 tests without distributed-execution"
 ---

 This document explains how to launch a large-scale k6 test on a single machine without the need of distributed execution.

-The common misconception of many load-testers is that distributed-execution (ability to launch a load test on multiple machines) is required to generate large load.
+The common misconception of many load testers is that distributed execution (ability to launch a load test on multiple machines) is required to generate large load.
 This is not the case with k6.

-k6 is different from many other load-testing tools in a way it handles hardware resources.
-A single k6 process will efficiently use all CPU cores on a load-generator machine.
+k6 is different from many other load testing tools in the way it handles hardware resources.
+A single k6 process will efficiently use all CPU cores on a load generator machine.
-Single instance of k6 is often enough to generate load of 30.000-40.000 simultaneus users (VUs).
-This amount of VUs can generate upwards of 300.000 requests per second (RPS).
+A single instance of k6 is often enough to generate load of 30.000-40.000 simultaneous users (VUs).
+This amount of VUs can generate upwards of 300,000 requests per second (RPS).

-Unless you need more than 100.000-300.000 requests per second (6-12M requests per minute), a single instance of k6 will likely be sufficient for your needs.
+Unless you need more than 100,000-300,000 requests per second (6-12M requests per minute), or geographical distribution of the traffic, a single instance of k6 will likely be sufficient for your needs.

 Below we will explore what hardware is needed for generating different levels of load.